ChiragAgrawalDataScientist/Job-Change-of-Data-Scientist/README.md

    - 2.9 Applying EasyEnsembleClassifier Machine Learning Model <br>
    - 2.10 Printing f1 score and Feature Importance according to the model using permutation importance of eli5 library <br>
    - 2.11 Pickling the Model <br>
+3. Models and Tuning <br>
+   - 3.1 Import Libraries <br>
+   - Oversampling via SvmSmote <br>
+   - Applied 13 variants of 3 different models and finalized the one with highest f1_score.
+   - Checked the Feature Importance according to the model.